 As part of this, the court will also decide whether the order is necessary or whether it is simply being made for convenience.
 Access to the marital home during separation may be an important requirement for certain people and less important for others.

-There are several points that come under the determination of an exclusive occupation order as “proper.”
+Several points come under the determination of an exclusive occupation order as “proper.”

-- The needs of any children of the relationship
+- The needs of any children in the relationship

 - The means and needs of both former partners, including their income and financial situation, the existence and availability of alternative accommodation, and to what extent the home is a significant part of any business that a party owns or runs